a2ankitrai/2KX7/Java/collections.md

 extends Iterable<E>
 ```

 The root interface in the collection hierarchy.
-A collection represents a group of objects, known as its elements.
+A **collection represents a group of objects, known as its elements**.

 ## List << Interface >>